 All you need is an SD card and 4 AA batteries to get going since the mounting hardware is included, even a wall mount if you wanted to use this for home surveillance.
 You can even up this to 8 AA batteries which can power it for up to a year with the right settings.
 If that isn’t enough for you, go with any external 6v DC power supply including solar for the maximum run time.

 Easy to use and program with a familiar button layout and high vis 2.4 inch LCD screen, you can select from a variety of modes including burst and time-lapse.
 Even managing your files is easy.
 View, play and manage any video or image on the camera with ease and get rid of those you don’t want without taking anything out of the field.
 Maximize the use of that 32gb SD card!

 All of this would be for naught if it weren’t durable.
-Well, its durable enough that the company that makes it offers a full 18-month warranty and lifetime support should you have issues.
+Well, it is durable enough that the company that makes it offers a full 18-month warranty and lifetime support should you have issues.
 Its IP56 rated for resistance to shock, water, and dust for even the harshest conditions and can run forever with a minimum of maintenance.

 Every proficient hunter will tell you that one camera is never enough no matter how little area you need to cover, so why not start with two and get it over with.
-That is if the cameras are of decent quality to being with.
-Maybe something like a 16 megapixel with optional 1080p video that are sure to get you quality images you can use.
+That is if the cameras are of a decent quality to being with.
+Maybe something like a 16 megapixel with an optional 1080p video that is sure to get you quality images you can use.
 Maybe something like these BlazeVideo cameras!